hanad124/voting-app/README.md

 ## features

-- User can register and login
+- Users can register and login
-- candidate can upload their profile picture
+- candidates can upload their profile picture
-- User can vote for their favorite candidate
+- Users can vote for their favorite candidate
-- User can see the results of the voting
+- Users can see the results of the voting
 - Admin can add, delete, update candidate
 - Admin can see the results of the voting